TZstatsADS/fall2019-proj1--reesh8/README.md

 + Project title: Finding 'Love'
 + This project is conducted by Richard Lee

 + Project summary: [a short summary] This project explores the theme of 'love' in song lyrics.
 What genre music should I listen to if I want to listen to a romantic song?
-How has the concept of 'love' and romance shaped over the years?
+How has the concept of 'love' and romance, in terms of song lyrics, shaped over the years?
 What is the most romantic song?
 These are some of the questions I explore in this project.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.